top of page

 Image created in Canva

-In the video, Bring on the learning revolution!
+In the video, Bring on the Learning Revolution!
 Sir Ken Robinson highlighted the importance of diversity in talent within the human community.
 Without this diversity, everyone would possess the same skills, limiting our contributions to society.
 While it might seem ideal to excel in every possible skill, it would eliminate the interdependence that defines true community.
 If individuals require no assistance and are not needed by others, can it truly be considered a community?

 Our limitations are blessings as they facilitate our learning, growth, and interactions within our community.
 These interactions teach us new skills and help us understand and relate to one another.
 I found it amusing when Ken Robinson joked about there being two types of people.
 In my own life, I've often said that God created two kinds of people in the context of art and music.
 There are those gifted with the ability to create art or music, and then there are those of us who appreciate and admire those talents.
 One cannot exist without the other.
 Artists desire appreciation and love for their creations, while musicians seek listeners to appreciate their music.
 Ultimately, we rely on each other's unique talents and contributions.